 Should Christians celebrate Halloween?

 It’s a question many Christian families struggle with year after year, and for good reason.
-The Bible never actually spells it out in black and white, and there are excellent arguments on both sides of the debate.
+The Bible never actually talks about Halloween and Christianity, and there are excellent arguments on both sides of the Christian Halloween debate.

 Some Christians do not celebrate Halloween, citing its pagan origins, close ties to witchcraft and obsession with all things gross, gory and evil.

 They remind us that Christians are supposed to be different–set apart–and that missing out on one night of spooks and teeth-rotting candy isn’t really missing out on anything at all.